 - From the window that appears, you can add a single time grid to the resource or several.

 - As a result of the above added time grids, the resource can be assigned to a service package and booked within the specified time slots for the added time grids.

 Adding greyed lines in the schedule using time grids

-Sometimes you would want to add greyed lines in the schedule, to help in organizing the schedule for example in lunch breaks and so on.
+Sometimes you would want to add greyed lines in the schedule, to help in organizing the schedule; for example in lunch breaks.
 It is possible to add the greyed lines for a specific resource.
 To do this: